noahehall/multicloud/providers/aws/services/analytics/kinesis.md

 - service for dealing with streaming data
 - useful for ingesting and transforming large volumes of data destinated for storage services
+- TODOs
+  - split the kinesis services into different files

 ## links